 The College is test optional for most applicants, meaning we do not require standardized test scores.
 About 70% of our applicants still submit some form of test score, and they may prove helpful to your application.
 Some applicants are required to submit test scores:

-- Home-schooled students are required to submit either SAT or ACT scores.
+- Home-schooled students are required to submit their CLT, SAT, or ACT scores.

-- Students that have not or will not receive a high school diploma must submit either SAT or ACT scores, as well as GED results, if available.
+- Students that have not or will not receive a high school diploma must submit their CLT, SAT, or ACT scores, as well as GED results, if available.

 - International students who are currently educated in English may choose an interview instead of submitting testing.